CescaNeri/DataMining-MachineLearning/introduction/data-mining.md

 4. **Model creation**: data mining techniques are applied to the dataset in order to identify what makes the model more accurate.
 5. **Evaluation of model and results**: the model obtained from the previous phase are analyzed to verify that they are sufficiently precise and robust to respond adequately to the user's objectives.
 6. **Deployment**: the built-in model and acquired knowledge must be made available to users.
+    - Change the software and processes to include new AI functionalities

+Different classes of data mining use different algorithms so the evaluation changes accordingly.